Since 2013 Sabine Plattner African Charities has Supported the Education of 1.030 Girls and Boys

 Mrs Sabine Plattner, Founder of Sabine Plattner African Charities (SPAC) at the IUCN World Parks Congress in Sydney is convinced about the power of changing

 The education in rural African communities are challenging due to the dispersed population.
 This is further exacerbated by parents’ reluctance to send children to school, largely because they cannot afford the enrolment fees, but also because they need their children to assist with the never-ending work involved in supporting their subsistence-based lifestyle.
 This includes the opportunity for local villagers to school their boys and girls in their home village.

 SPAC has focused on

-- empower communities and systems to adopt change that matters in education, conservation and health
+empowering communities and systems to adopt change that matters in education, conservation and health;

 Employment and certificated job training of local willingly people in the rural villages around the Park in the three Departments of Mbomo, Mokeko and Sembe provide opportunities for some local income generation.